British thermal unit

-The British thermal unit (BTU or Btu) is a measure of heat, which is measured in units of energy.
-It is defined as the amount of heat required to raise the temperature of one pound of water by one degree Fahrenheit.
+The British thermal unit (Btu) is a measure of heat, which is a form of energy.
+It was originally defined as the amount of heat required to raise the temperature of one pound of water by one degree Fahrenheit.
 It is also part of the United States customary units.
-The modern SI unit for energy is the joule (J); one BTU equals about 1055 J (varying within the range 1054–1060 J depending on the specific definition; see below).
+The SI unit for energy is the joule (J); one Btu equals about 1,055 J (varying within the range of 1,054–1,060 J depending on the specific definition of Btu; see below).

 While units of heat are often supplanted by energy units in scientific work, they are still used in some fields.
-For example, in the United States the price of natural gas is quoted in dollars per the amount of natural gas that would give 1 million BTUs (1 "MMBtu") of heat energy if burned.
+For example, in the United States the price of natural gas is quoted in dollars per the amount of natural gas that would give 1 million Btu (1 "MMBtu") of heat energy if burned.

 Definitions

-A BTU was originally defined as the amount of heat required to raise the temperature of 1 avoirdupois pound of liquid water by 1 degree Fahrenheit at a constant pressure of one atmospheric unit.
-There are several different definitions of the BTU that differ slightly.
+A Btu was originally defined as the amount of heat required to raise the temperature of one pound of liquid water by one degree Fahrenheit at a constant pressure of one atmospheric unit.
+There are several different definitions of the Btu that differ slightly.
 This reflects the fact that the temperature change of a mass of water due to the addition of a specific amount of heat (calculated in energy units, usually joules) depends slightly upon the water's initial temperature.
-As seen in the table below, definitions of the BTU based on different water temperatures vary by up to 0.5%.
+As seen in the table below, definitions of the Btu based on different water temperatures vary by up to 0.5%.

 Prefixes

-Units kBtu are used in building energy use tracking and heating system sizing.
+Units of kBtu are used in building energy use tracking and heating system sizing.
 Energy Use Index (EUI) represents kBtu per square foot of conditioned floor area. "k" stands for 1,000.

-The unit Mbtu is used in natural gas and other industries to indicate 1,000 BTUs.
+The unit MBtu is used in natural gas and other industries to indicate 1,000 Btu.
 However, there is an ambiguity in that the metric system (SI) uses the prefix "M" to indicate 'Mega-', one million (1,000,000).
-Even so, "MMbtu" is often used to indicate one million BTUs particularly in the oil and gas industry.
+Even so, "MMBtu" is often used to indicate one million Btu particularly in the oil and gas industry.

 Energy analysts accustomed to the metric "k" ('kilo-') for 1,000 are more likely to use MBtu to represent one million, especially in documents where M represents one million in other energy or cost units, such as MW, MWh and $.

-The unit 'therm' is used to represent 100,000 BTUs.
-A decatherm is 10 therms or one MMBtu (million Btu).
-The unit quad is commonly used to represent one quadrillion (1015) BTUs.
+The unit 'therm' is used to represent 100,000 Btu.
+A decatherm is 10 therms or one million Btu.
+The unit quad is commonly used to represent one quadrillion (1015) Btu.